-In early 2016, Mike Armistead, Robert Hipps and I founded Respond Software to create something big that would make a difference for the operational security industry.
+In early 2016, Mike Armistead, Robert Hipps and I founded Respond Software to create something big that would make a difference for the security operations industry.
 We knew that by leveraging our combined backgrounds we could create a breakthrough solution to bring an end to console monitoring.
 Yes, you heard this right.

 During those early days of the company formation, I was fortunate to recruit one heck of a team to help us.
 And, as a long-time practitioner myself, I wanted to find a way to share my experiences with a broader audience.
 With 22 SOCs built and 30+ counter nation-state investigations between us, this highly specialized and experienced group could share in the mental burn it required plotting the end of the status quo (which clearly isn’t working well).